-I am a postdoctoral research associate in the micro and nano systems laboratory, working with Prof. Sang-Gook Kim in the mechanical engineering department.
-I am also a researcher in the Solid State Solar Thermal Energy Conversion (S3TEC) center.
+I am currently a technical staff member at MIT Lincoln Laboratory in the chemical, microsystem, and nanoscale group.
+I was formerly a Battelle postdoctoral research fellow in the mechanical engineering department at MIT.
 I received my B.S., M.S., and PhD in electrical engineering & computer sciences all from the University of California, Berkeley in 2007, 2010, and 2012 respectively, under the guidance of Prof. Ming Wu.

 My research interests lie in the areas of nanophotonics, photoelectrochemistry, and nano-electro-mechanical systems for the application of energy conversion devices, optical communication devices, and biomedical devices.
 For more detailed explanations of my current and previous research projects, please see the research page.

 [3/14/2015] Our paper entitled "Broadband Photoelectric Hot Carrier Collection with Wafer-Scale Metallic-Semiconductor Photonic Crystals" has been accepted for an oral presentation at this year's IEEE PVSC Conference!

 [12/15/2014] We are on the inside front cover of Advanced Materials!
 (Shown on right)

 [9/29/2014] Our work on the ideal selective solar absorber is featured on MIT news!
 [Link]

 [8/29/2014] Our abstract entitled "Solar Broadband Metal Absorption in Anti-Reflection Coated 2D Metallic Dielectric Photonic Crystals for Solar Thermal Energy Conversion" was accepted to MRS Fall 2014 for an oral presentation!